Research Expenditure Reports

 - Peterson's, Annual Survey of Undergraduate Institutions – details research expenditures by academic unit and source of funds.

-For additional questions on the Statewide Single Audit or institutional reports, please contact Simone Hasie, Accounting Services Managing Director.
+For additional questions on institutional reports, please contact Lori Eppler, Accounting Services Assistant Managing Director.